ajayyy/SponsorBlock/README.md

 ## Developing with a clean profile

-Run `npm run dev` to run the extension using a clean Firefox profile with hot reloading.
+Run `npm run dev` to run the extension using a clean browser profile with hot reloading [(by default Firefox)](https://hacks.mozilla.org/2019/10/developing-cross-browser-extensions-with-web-ext-3-2-0/).
+This uses [`web-ext run`](https://extensionworkshop.com/documentation/develop/web-ext-command-reference/#commands).

 ## Packing